Skip to Content

 About the Contributors

-Jeremiah Alondra is a second-year staffer and head copy editor on The Muse.
-An avid history buff, a proud Filipino, and a self-proclaimed "foodie", he is excited to begin a new school year working for The Muse by editing/writing impactful stories and overseeing the copy section.
+Jeremiah Alondra is a second-year staffer and Content Team Editor on The Muse.
+An avid history buff, a proud Filipino, and a self-proclaimed "foodie", he is excited to begin a new school year working for The Muse by editing/writing impactful stories and overseeing his content team.
 He is currently planning for that senior trip that everyone supposedly takes when they graduate.

 Sofia Hennessey-Correa, Editor in Chief